 Leffall became a leading international expert in surgical oncology, authoring more than 150 articles and book chapters about the topic.
 He taught approximately 5,500 medical students during his years at Howard and trained 275 general surgery residents.
 In 1992, Howard University gave Leffall its first endowed chair in surgery.
 In 1995, he was elected president of the American College of Surgeons.
 In 2002, he was appointed by president George W. Bush as a member of The President’s Cancer Panel.

 Later that year Leffall left that post to serve on the Susan G. Komen Breast Cancer Foundation Board as Chairman from 2002 to 2007.
 In 2006, Susan G. Komen established the LaSalle D. Leffall Jr. Komen Fellowship in Health Disparities.
 The fellowship supported racial and ethnic group participation in breast cancer research.
 Leffall received honorary degrees from numerous colleges and universities including Georgetown University and Amherst College.

 Leffall married Ruth Williams in 1956.
 The couple who met while he was attending Howard University Medical School, had one son, LaSalle Leffall III.
-LaSalle Leffall Jr., a member of Sigma Pi Phi Fraternity, died on May 30, 2019 from cancer in Washington D.C. at the age of 89.
+LaSalle Leffall Jr., a member of Sigma Pi Phi and Alpha Phi Alpha Fraternities, died on May 30, 2019 from cancer in Washington D.C. at the age of 89.